-His recent book THE SECRET OF THE SANTA BOX helps parents inspire their children from a magical belief in Santa Claus to an inspired understanding of the true meaning of Christ.
+His book THE SECRET OF THE SANTA BOX helps parents inspire their children and transition them from a magical belief in Santa Claus to an inspired understanding of the true meaning of Christ.
 This beautifully illustrated Christmas poem is based upon the actual method he and his wife Linda used when talking to their three children about Santa Claus.
 The book was published by Treehouse Publishing Group in 2017 and is available here.

 A graduate of the University of Notre Dame, Fenoglio has served in numerous editorial, production and marketing positions in the Christian publishing industry for more than 30 years.